 The idea to set up a Salisbury Literary Festival came from the growth and development of the Salisbury Writing Circle.
 This was set up in Spring 2015 and meets monthly at Sarum College for a mixture of workshopping, guest authors and networking with fellow local writers.
-A real community of authors has developed within Salisbury as a result, with a real spread from absolute beginners to internationally published novelists.
+A community of authors from the Salisbury area has developed as a result, from absolute beginners to internationally published novelists.

 Building on this base, we decided to launch the inaugural Salisbury Literary Festival in October 2017.
 The aims of the festival are as follows: